Teafore Bennett

-Teafore Bennett (born 7 June 1984 in Duncans, Trelawny Parish) is a Jamaican football striker who currently plays for Village United F.C.
+Teafore Bennett (born 7 June 1984) is a Jamaican football striker who currently plays for Village United F.C.

 He's most known for his speed and quick running.

 Club career

 He has played for several clubs, including Village United F.C. and Portmore United F.C. in Jamaica, Virginia Beach Mariners and Harrisburg City Islanders in the US, Banfield in Argentina and Pahang FA in Malaysia.

 He was signed by Harrisburg City Islanders six days after he scored against United States on 11 April 2006.

 In December 2007, he became the first Jamaican to sign for an African club, Petro Atlético from Angola.

 He returned to Jamaica after the 2008 season.
 On his return, he turned out once again for Village United F.C.

 International career

 He made his debut for the Reggae Boyz in an October 2004 friendly match against Guatemala and has earned 20 caps, scoring 4 goals.
 His last international match was a November 2006 friendly against Peru.